grantcolley/tradeview/README.md

 ## Update a Running Strategy
 You can update a running strategies parameters.
 For example, in the parameters window the strategy parameters are displayed in JSON format.
 Bump the sell indicator from **0.00015** to **0.00115** and click the **push** button to send the updated parameters to the server.
 Notice in the trade chart the sell indicator line is adjusted accordingly.

+See [Updating Strategy Parameters](#updating-strategy-parameters) for more details of how updating strategy parameters works.

 ## Create a Strategy
 Creating a strategy involves creating a class library with a class that inherits [TradeStrategyBase](https://github.com/grantcolley/tradeview/blob/master/src/DevelopmentInProgress.TradeView.Core/TradeStrategy/TradeStrategyBase.cs) which implements [ITradeStrategy](https://github.com/grantcolley/tradeview/blob/master/src/DevelopmentInProgress.TradeView.Core/TradeStrategy/ITradeStrategy.cs).